Course Overview

 - SimpliSafe 2013 Business Model Deck (See Canvas)

 - SimpliSafe - Safe From Disruption?
-(Skim, you can stop reading at pg.
+(Please stop reading at the top of pg.
 7)

 Assignment Questions